 Nothing in life is free, and neither are Whatnot’s services.
 The company will take an 8% commission on all sales.
 Additionally, the seller will have to cover a transaction fee of 2.9% plus $0.30.
-And this processing fee is applied to the total, including the subtotal, tax, and shipping costs.
+This processing fee is applied to the total, including the subtotal, tax, and shipping costs.

 How much is shipping?

 Shipping prices depend on the product’s weight, and also where you ship the product to and from.
-If the transaction happens within the USA, shipping starts at $4 plus $0.25 per additional item.
-That covers up to one ounce of shipping weight.
+If the transaction happens within the USA, shipping starts at $3.59, and can reach $6.78, for up to 1lb of weight.

 Want to give it a try?